-Footpaths and cyclepaths
+Footpaths and cycle paths

-The enhancement of footpaths and cyclepaths across the Neighbourhood Area is important to improve the health of residents and to help reduce the reliance on cars, thus potentially limiting the increase in congestion and exhaust emissions expected due to Standish's burgeoning population and general background growth in vehicle numbers.
+The enhancement of footpaths and cycle paths across the Neighbourhood Area is important to improve the health of residents and to help reduce the reliance on cars, thus potentially limiting the increase in congestion and exhaust emissions expected due to Standish's burgeoning population and general background growth in vehicle numbers.

-In the 2015 Neighbourhood Plan survey, 84% of respondents said they would use more or better footpaths and 48% would use improved cyclepaths.
+In the 2015 Neighbourhood Plan survey, 84% of respondents said they would use more or better footpaths and 48% would use improved cycle paths.
 Standish Neighbourhood Plan supports the enhancement and linking up of footpaths and bridleways across the Neighbourhood Area for recreation and journeys to and from the village centre.

-Standish Voice worked with Wigan Council to enhance 'The Line', a former mineral line and now an informal route, into a multi-use path with bridleway status, which will link the new housing developments around Almond Brook and Pepper Lane with the village centre and also create a safer route to and from Standish High School.
-Work on this is due to begin before the end of 2017.
+Standish Voice has worked with Wigan Council to bring forward an enhancement of 'The Line', a former mineral line and now an informal route, into a multi-use path with bridleway status.

+This important path, due for completion in 2018, would link new housing developments around Almond Brook and Pepper Lane with the village centre and also create a safer route to and from Standish High School from the village centre.

 Standish Voice, working with Martin Holden, founder of Standish Community Cycling Club, has formulated a linked route around most of the village, known as 'The Standish Loop'.
 This would use existing but enhanced bridleways and footpaths upgraded to bridleways.

-This route, for use by walkers, cyclists and horse riders, would then link to the wider bridleway network to Coppull via Hic Bibi and Wigan and Haigh via improved access to the Whelley Loop Line.
+This route, for use by walkers, cyclists and horse riders, would then link to the wider bridleway network outside the Neighbourhood Area, including to Coppull, via Hic Bibi, and to Wigan and Haigh, via improved access to the Whelley Loop Line.